 Uses of illustrations and photos.
 In the realm of illustrations and photographs, the types run from minimal detail to maximal.
 A simple line drawing of how to graft a fruit tree reduces the detail to simple lines representing the hands, the tools, the graft stock, and graft.
 Diagrams are a more abstract, schematic view of things, for example, a wiring diagram of a clock radio; it hardly resembles the actual physical thing at all.
 And of course photographs provide the most detail of all.
 These graphics, supplying gradations of detail as they do, have their varying uses.
 Here are some examples:

-- In instructions, simple drawings (often called line drawings because they use just lines, without other detail such as shading) are the most common.
+- In instructions, simple drawings (often called line drawings) are the most common.
 They simplify the situation and the objects so that the reader can focus on the key details.
+In the examples below, you can see a fully detailed photograph and a simplified, labeled diagram.
+Which would you prefer?

 - In descriptions, you would want to use drawings, but in this case drawings with more detail, such as shading and depth perspectives.